 Oral cancer is a common form of cancer, with roughly 35,000 new cases reported annually in the United States.
 The most frequent oral cancer sites are the tongue, the floor of the mouth, the soft palate, and the tissues in the lips, gums, and back of the tongue.
 If not diagnosed and treated in its early stages, oral cancer can spread, leading to chronic pain, loss of oral function, irreparable facial and oral disfigurement following surgery, and even death.
-For this reason, it’s important to regularly visit Dr. Ashley Covington so she can perform a thorough screening for oral cancer.
+For this reason, it’s important to regularly visit Dr. Ashley Covington or Dr. Perry DuRant she or he can perform a thorough screening for oral cancer.

-How do our SC Dentists screen for cancer?
+How do our Beaufort SC Dentists screen for cancer?

-Dr. Covington will screen for oral cancer during routine checkups.
+Dr. Covington and Dr. DuRant both screen for oral cancer during your routine oral exam.
 During the screening, he or she will feel for lumps or irregular tissue changes in your neck, head, cheeks, and oral cavity and will thoroughly examine the soft tissues in your mouth, specifically looking for sores or discolored tissues.